 We believe our Probody therapeutics have the potential to:

-CX-2051 is a wholly-owned conditionally activated ADC directed toward the epithelial cell adhesion molecule (EpCAM), with potential applicability across multiple EpCAM-expressing epithelial cancers.
+CX-2051 is a conditionally activated ADC directed toward the epithelial cell adhesion molecule (EpCAM), with potential applicability across multiple EpCAM-expressing epithelial cancers.
 EpCAM is a validated anti-cancer target for which systemic therapies not yet been developed due to widespread expression on normal tissues.
 CX-2051 is designed to open a therapeutic window for a systemically administered anti-EpCAM ADC.
+CX-2051 is currently in a Phase 1 dose-escalation study in patients with advanced colorectal cancer (CRC); positive interim Phase 1 clinical data in patients with CRC was reported in May 2025; additional data is anticipated in the first quarter of 2026.

-CX-801 is a wholly-owned interferon (IFN) alpha-2b Probody.
+CX-801 is a wholly-owned interferon (IFN) alpha-2b Probody® therapeutic.
 Interferons are approved anti-cancer therapies but are limited by narrow therapeutic windows.
 Based on preclinical studies, CX-801 demonstrated a wide therapeutic index with an enhanced tolerability profile versus unmasked IFN, without compromising its potent antitumor effects.
-CX-801 has broad potential applicability in traditionally immuno-oncology sensitive as well as
+CX-801 has broad potential applicability in traditionally immuno-oncology sensitive as well as insensitive (cold) tumors.
+The drug candidate is currently in a Phase 1 dose-escalation study in patients with metastatic melanoma; initial Phase 1 translational and biomarker data were presented at a scientific symposium in November 2025.

 Learn More